From Indexing to Coding: A New Paradigm for Data Availability Sampling: Numerical Analysis

 \begin{itemize}

-\item \textbf{Sampling cost}: For RLNC with $8$ byte coefficients and data chunks, one DA challenge has to be answered correctly by the claimer to convince the verifier with a certainty of $\geq1-10^{-9}$ that the data is indeed available.
-The entire download cost thus sums up to one coded vector with a size of $m|\mathbb{C}|$ and $p$ inner product arguments over two length $n$ vectors with a total size of $2\log_2(n)|\mathbb{C}| + 2|\mathbb{C}|$ each.
+\item \textbf{Sampling cost}: For RLNC, one DA challenge has to be answered correctly by the claimer to convince the verifier with a certainty of $\geq1-10^{-9}$ that the data is indeed available.
+The entire download cost thus sums up to one coded vector with a size of $m|\mathbb{C}|$ and one inner product argument over two length $n$ vectors with a total size of $2(\log_2(n)|\mathbb{C}| + |\mathbb{F}|)$ each.
 For the CMT and 2D-RS constructions, on the other hand, 73 and 156 DA challenges have to all be answered respectively.
-This results in up to $\sim 10$ times lower sampling costs compared to the DAS schemes using 2D-RS codes, and $\sim 100$ compared to sampling from a coded Merkle tree when choosing $m=16$.
+This results in up to $\sim 10$ times lower sampling costs compared to the DAS schemes using 2D-RS codes, and $\sim 200$ compared to sampling from a coded Merkle tree when choosing $m=16$.

 \item \textbf{Commitment size}: With RLNC DAS, the commitment size stays constant with $m\cdot|\mathbb{C}|$ and can thus be controlled in its size by choosing the dimension of the data vector $m$.
 The CMT also provides a constant size commitment by construction ($8kB$ in this case).
 2D-RS paired with Merkle trees creates a commitment for every row and every column, which is why the commitment size scales with the square root of the total amount of data $d$. \end{itemize}